 - ASSIOMA – lightest, cheapest. the only one of the 3 with a 50-hour rechargeable battery.
 In 2018 a firmware upgrade gave market-leading 1% claimed accuracy (99%)

 - VECTOR 3 – equally as expensive as the P1.
 Extra Garmin metrics (PCO/PP).
-Manufacturer stated accuracy same as ASSIOMA.
+The manufacturer stated accuracy is the same as ASSIOMA.

-- P1 – heaviest, generally equally as expensive as the Vector 3.
-Probably as accurate as the other 2.
+- P2 – heaviest, generally equally as expensive as the Vector 3.
+Probably as accurate as the other two.
 Supports elliptical chainrings.
 Extra pedal metrics for Powertap app.